What (and who) is the Child Care Exploratory Workgroup?

 Classrooms: We propose that the center occupies the three downstairs classrooms: Room 11 (ages six weeks-1 year), Room 14 (1-2 years), and Room 13 (2-3 years).
 We plan to design these rooms in a way that will allow church school to fully function on Sunday mornings.

 Playground: The area outside the Seymour Street exit will be the site for a fenced in play area.
 This area will be landscaped, fenced, and include small play structures for infants and toddlers to play, learn, and run.
 We also hope to use Fellowship Hall as a gross motor play space for limited hours when there is inclement weather.
 We are in conversation with church members and leaders and will plan for ongoing and consistent communication with the center’s Program Director to ensure smooth coordination so that sharing this space does not detract from other ministries.

 Other basics: Storage remains an ongoing conversation with church staff and other lay leaders.
 Our current proposal is that storage will be shared in each classroom as well as in the pantry off of Fellowship Hall.

-If the church approves moving forward, we will work with the church’s attorneys to draft a memorandum of understanding (MOU) that would outline the operating agreement between the center and the church.
+We are will working with the church’s attorneys to draft a memorandum of understanding (MOU) that would outline the operating agreement between the center and the church.
 This MOU would clearly define the shared use of church spaces and establish expectations and standards for how the center’s director will communicate and coordinate with church leaders and members around shared space.
 We believe that with collaboration, strong communication and planning we can ensure that the church still feels like the home we love while also opening our doors to more people.

 How will the church building be impacted and changed to accommodate a child care center?